How Arduino builds a sketch?

 /home/kate/.cache/arduino/sketches/D7CC1D7CA645BCFE67207C07A05B3A2A/sketch/MyBlink.ino.cpp -o /dev/null

-For a simple sketch like Blink, this stage isn’t very exciting: it doesn’t detect in any additional libraries.
+For a simple sketch like Blink, this stage isn’t very exciting — it doesn’t detect in any additional libraries.
 That’s why the build output doesn’t show anything under Detecting libraries used….
-Open other example sketches, such as those from WiFiS3 or EEPROM, and you’ll see how more complex projects trigger detection of multiple libraries.
+But if you open other example sketches, such as those from WiFiS3 or EEPROM, you’ll see how more complex projects trigger detection of multiple libraries.

 Generating function prototypes